Scottish Archaeological Finds Allocation Panel (SAFAP)

-Dr Stuart Allan – National Museums Scotland representative
+Dr Fraser Hunter – National Museums Scotland representative

-Stuart Allan is Keeper of Scottish History & Archaeology at National Museums Scotland, head of a department of specialist curators whose expertise covers the material culture of Scotland from around 13,000 BC to the present day.
-His own research and publication has focused on modern military material culture, organisational culture, and on the relationship between war, military service and representations of Scotland during the late 18th and early 19th centuries.
+Fraser is acting Keeper of Scottish History & Archaeology at National Museums Scotland, a department of specialist curators whose expertise covers material culture of Scotland from around 13,000 BC to the present day His own research focuses on the Iron Age and Roman collections at NMS.
+Fraser has also led excavations at the hillfort at Traprain Law, and the Iron Age settlements at Birnie and Clarkly Hill.

 Dr Mark Hall - professional member